 For everyone that would like get hands-on experience with Blazor we have a whole day event dedicated to “Build your First Full-stack Blazor App” with our Blazor gurus Bozhidar Ivanchev and Ed Charbeneau.

 We encourage you to visit the Telerik UI for Blazor overview page and download the latest version of Telerik suite of native Blazor components!
+If you want to learn more about the Telerik UI for Blazor Grid, visit our documentation, demos and overview Grid page!

 Don’t hesitate to share you feedback and let us know which components you would like to see next at the official Telerik UI for Blazor feedback portal.
 We value your ideas and will consider them when creating the 2020 product roadmap and beyond!